dotpostcard/postcards-go/README.md

 ### Implementation notes

+The package at the root of this repo handles the 'steady state' interaction with postcard files — eg. readinging & writing — and have extremely limited dependencies.
+The packages one level deeper (eg. `compile` and `validate`) hold functionality that needs complex dependencies (eg. a capable image processing library), except for `internal`, which holds packages that are common dependencies.

+### File format notes

 A `.postcard` file is a tarball with 4 files (in the following order):

 1. A `VERSION` file containing the semantic version of the library that created it.